ibm-cloud-docs/watsonx-code-assistant/wca-upgrade-java.md

 The analysis provides you with a list of issues to address.
 After you fix the issues, the Java version for your application is upgraded.

-If you revert the changes to your code, you must click **Return to analyze** and do a full analysis if you want to perform the Java upgrade again.
+If you revert the changes to your code, you must click **Return to analyze** and do a full analysis if you want to do the Java upgrade again.

 1. In your IDE, right-click on any item in the hierarchy in the directory of the application that you want to upgrade, click **{{site.data.keyword.wca_short}}**, then click **Upgrade Java Version**.